What is the NEEP/NoEEP/KEEP program?

-NEEP/NoEEP stand for Nanaimo or Northern Emergency Education Program.
-This innovative program is funded by the Rural Coordination Center for BC and REAP through the Joint Standing Committee on Rural Health to provide family physicians practicing in smaller rural communities with a three-month, full time, remunerated fellowship in Emergency Medicine.
-The NEEP/NoEEP programs provide structured learning that is practical and relevant, offering a unique opportunity for comprehensive skills enhancement in Emergency Medicine.
+NEEP/NoEEP/KEEP stand for Nanaimo, Northern or Kamloops Emergency Education Programs.
+These innovative programs are funded by the Rural Coordination Center for BC and REAP through the Joint Standing Committee on Rural Health to provide family physicians practicing in smaller rural communities with a three-month, full time, remunerated fellowship in Emergency Medicine.
+The NEEP/NoEEP/KEEP programs provide structured learning that is practical and relevant, offering a unique opportunity for comprehensive skills enhancement in Emergency Medicine.

 How often is the program run?

-The program is offered twice a year, with cohorts in the spring (April-June) and the fall (September-December).
+The programs are offered twice a year, with cohorts in the spring (April-June) and the fall (September-December).

-What are the eligibility and requirements to apply for the NEEP/NoEEP program?
+What are the eligibility and requirements to apply for the NEEP/NoEEP/KEEP programs?

 What does the program offer?

-This program will offer you approximately 12 weeks of intensive learning opportunities, including rotations in emergency and procedural services, as well as elective opportunities with Anesthesia.
+These programs will offer you approximately 12 weeks of intensive learning opportunities, including rotations in emergency and procedural services, as well as elective opportunities with Anesthesia.
 Please note that procedural services is a separate service in Nanaimo only at this time.
-In Prince George, procedures will be included during the ED shifts.
-The core clinical placements occur at Nanaimo Regional General Hospital or University Hospital of Northern BC, providing learners with practical, real-world experiences in order to build advanced management and procedural skills.
+In Prince George and Kamloops, procedures will be included during the ED shifts.
+The core clinical placements occur at Nanaimo Regional General Hospital, University Hospital of Northern BC or Royal Inland Hospital, providing learners with practical, real-world experiences in order to build advanced management and procedural skills.

 Weekly academic sessions are an integral part of the core program.
 These educational sessions include a variety of emergency medicine topics, workshops for procedural skills, hands on training in the high-fidelity medical simulation (SIM) lab and opportunities to sign up for refreshers in ACLS, ATLS, PALS, and NRP.
 The programs also offer a variety of opportunities in becoming proficient in bedside ultrasound (PoCUS) techniques.
 The goal of the program is to take candidates from having no POCUS skills to returning to their community as a certified independent practitioner with some advanced skills and teaching experience to act as a local resource.